migdesmarais/orcabasin_BONCAT-FACS-seq/ReadQualityControl.md

 done
 ```

-##	Calculate how many reads are leftover in each paried fastq files
+##	Calculate how many reads are leftover in each paired fastq files
 ```
 echo -e "Filename\tReads" > paired_read_counts.tsv
 for f in *_paired_*.fastq.gz; do